 - explain why we need it

 - treat it as confidential

 When we record and use your personal information we promise to:

-only access your information with a clear reason to do so
+- only access it when we have a valid reason to do so

-ensure that if your information is shared with another organisation, this is only done with your consent or when required by law.
-We'll use the ICO Data Sharing Code of Practice when we share information to ensure the other organisation treats your information with the same level of care as us.
+- follow the ICO Data Sharing Code of Practice to ensure the other organisation treats your information with the same level of care that we do

-In return, we ask you to give us accurate information; and tell us as soon as possible if anything changes, which may affect the information we hold.
+Please let us know as soon as possible if anything relating to your contact details or issue changes, which may affect the information we hold.

 Giving your consent

 We must ask for your consent to record, use, or share personal information.